 SOLUTION: Easy backend cube management

 Jet Analytics (formerly Jet Enterprise) has a much easier and faster way of managing cubes in Dynamics AX 2012 using the Jet Data Manager, which automates building the SQL code and data movement tracking for you.
 Any database administrator on your team use the drag-and-drop or point and click functionality in Jet Analytics to modify data cubes, allowing you to become more efficient getting the data you need, when you need it, without expensive consultants or delays.

 Excel is the best, most widely installed reporting tool but unfortunately, it’s not governed or secure.
 Without control over Excel, every person in an organization has their own spreadsheets, that have been compiled with data their own way, that exists only on their PC; therefore, everyone has their own version of the truth.
 While the tool itself is great, the lack of governance results in fractured data and no communication.

 SOLUTION: Get Excel under control

-Building OLAP cubes and a data warehouse to govern and manage your data will secure it and essentially lock it down, acting as a single operating venue for your reporting across unlimited users.
-Jet Enterprise allows you to still use Excel for all your reporting needs, but it provides a sing source and data management system to manage the distribution, security, and run-time of these reports.
+Implementing MDM (Master Data Management) and a data warehouse to govern your data will secure it and essentially lock it down, acting as a single operating venue for your reporting across unlimited users.
+Jet Analytics allows you to still use Excel for all your reporting needs, but it provides a single source and data management system to manage the distribution, security, and run-time of these reports.

 4. Putting Views Together in Power BI